gglaspell/bellhop/README.md

 ### mesh — Poisson Surface Mesh

 Registers LiDAR frames with ICP, merges them into a world-frame cloud, and runs Poisson surface reconstruction.
+Uses a two-pass streaming merge to keep memory usage bounded regardless of bag size.

 **Required topics:** PointCloud2.
 Odometry is optional but improves registration.